View MapView Map

 Inside the Blasket Centre on the Blasket Islands in County Kerry

-Learn about the lives of native islanders at the Blasket Centre.
+Learn about the lives of native islanders at The Blasket Centre.

 The epic Skellig Islands play an important role in Christian heritage and film history.
-Its unique, beehive monastery buildings are still intact to this day despite multiple Viking invasions.
+Its unique, beehive monastery buildings are still intact to this day, despite multiple Viking invasions.
 The lives of the monks who once called this place home remain something of a mystery, but their former settlements offer a glimpse into the old way of life on these iconic outposts on the edge of the world.

 While away on the Wild Atlantic Way